tkobayas/drlx-parser/README.md

 ## Overview

-DRLX (Drools Language eXtension) is a domain-specific language that extends Java 20 syntax with rule-based constructs:
+DRLX (Drools Rule Language eXtension) is a domain-specific language that extends Java 20 syntax with rule-based constructs:

 - `unit` declarations for defining rule units
 - `rule` declarations for defining business rules